Privacy Policy

 How can you access your personal information?

-You have a right to access the personal information OCA holds about you subject to certain exceptions.
-If you would like to request access, please contact us on the details below.
+If you wish to access personal information that we hold about you, please email support@ovariancancer.net.au.
 We will need to verify your identity before we can provide you with access.
-Access will be granted, except in circumstances set out in the Privacy Act and other applicable laws, such as if providing you with access would unreasonably impact on the privacy of others or if we are required or authorised by law to deny access.
-If we refuse your request, we will give you written notice of our decision, including our reasons (unless providing reasons would have an unreasonable impact on us or third parties) and how to complain if you are not satisfied with our decision.
+In some circumstances we can refuse access, for example, where providing you with access would unreasonably impact the privacy of others, or if we are required or authorised by law to deny access.
+If we refuse your access request, we will give you written notice of our decision, including our reasons (unless providing reasons would have an unreasonable impact on us or third parties) and how to complain if you are not satisfied with our decision.

-If you have any questions about your privacy, or if you believe that OCA has not handled your personal information in accordance with this Privacy Policy or with applicable privacy laws, please contact our Privacy Officer on the details below and provide us with written details of your complaint.
+If you have any questions about your privacy, or if you believe that OCA has not handled your personal information in accordance with this Policy or with applicable privacy laws, please contact our Privacy Officer at the details below and provide us with written details of your complaint:

 The Privacy Officer